LMKlein/LMKlein.github.io/editing.md

 ### Lifeline Developmental Edits (rates dependant on needs; contact me for details)
-This is for the messy unfinished drafts, the exasperating ones, the exasperating and infuriating ones that you are still madly in love with and cannot abandon.
+This is for the messy unfinished drafts, the exasperating and infuriating ones that you are still madly in love with and cannot abandon.

 Let's talk.
 I'll help you develop a detailed plan forward.